 Other procedures like lightening the skin are also employed.
 It basically works when most of the body has been covered in light patches.
-In this case, depigmentation is carried out for the rest of the skin to lighten it and match the colour of most of the skin.
+In this case, depigmentation of the pigmented skin is carried out for the rest of the skin to lighten it and match the color of most of the skin.

 There are also side effects of these procedures including swelling, redness, itching and dry skin.
 Based on your medical condition, your doctor should be able to tell you which procedures are right for you.